msabrishami/DFT/README.md

 - Different controllability and observability measurements (e.g. SCOAP)
 - Translation between different formats of circuits (.bench, .verilog, .ckt)

+The package is capable of producing test-related datasets later used in down stream machine learning applications.

 ## Developers and Affiliation: <br />
 The package was first developed by a group of University of Southern California (USC) computer engineering graduate students as a joint research project with <cite>[**The System Power Optimization and Regulation Technology (SPORT) Lab**][1]</cite>. <br />